Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/mission_v1.md

 inspection:
   enable: true              # default false
   timeout_s: 4.0            # maximum dwell time awaiting inspection result
-  require_ack: false        # optional; if true mission waits for explicit OK/SUSPECT/LOW_LIGHT
+  require_ack: false        # optional; if true mission waits for explicit OK/SUSPECT (LOW_LIGHT only toggles the torch)
   image_topic: /camera/image_raw  # overrides default ROS topic for the node
 ```
 - When disabled, the mission runner simply respects `hover_time_s` and advances.
-- When enabled, the inspector publishes `overrack/inspection` events that can trigger fallback actions (see below) or enrich mission metrics.
+- When enabled, the inspector publishes `overrack/inspection` events that feed metrics and torch control; they no longer trigger FSM fallbacks.
 - Setting `require_ack` to `true` forces the FSM to wait for an inspection verdict (or timeout) before advancing to the next waypoint.

 ## Fallback Triggers and Actions